 That's it, in a matter of seconds, you will have a hot bowl of oatmeal ready to go and with no mess!

 One note I have for you from experience is I like to add in about 2-4 tablespoons of milk before heating.
 This will add to the creamy texture.
 You can use cow's milk or even a plant-based milk.

 Customizing your oatmeal.

 I love to add extras to my oatmeal.
-For sweeteners, you can mix maple syrup or brown sugar into your cooked oatmeal.
+You can mix maple syrup or brown sugar into your cooked oatmeal for sweeteners.
 Don't worry the oatmeal will still freeze and reheat well with the add-ins.
 Plain white sugar or even coconut sugar can also be used.

 Nuts are a great way to get in more protein than oatmeal or even peanut butter.
 Mix it when it is cooking, then put it into cups.
 This will also freeze well.

-- If you are not worried about servings sizes or individual servings, you can also freeze your oatmeal in an airtight container or a freezer bag.
+- If you are not worried about serving sizes or individual servings, you can also freeze your oatmeal in an airtight container or a freezer bag.

 - Be sure your oatmeal is cooled to room temperature before freezing.
 Otherwise, the oatmeal will sweat and get condensation on top.

 - I do not recommend freezing in glass containers, the risk of them shattering if the oatmeal expands at all is too great.
 Be sure to use a freezer-safe container instead.

 - You can use your choice of liquid for the oatmeal, but my favorite is a blend of almond milk and water.
 This produces a really creamy oatmeal I can't resist!